sderosiaux/guidelines-to-create-a-strong-website/README.md

   - Avoid FOUC (Flash Of Unstyled Content) https://en.wikipedia.org/wiki/Flash_of_unstyled_content
   - Make it responsive using media queries and other css techniques
   - Talk to a UI and UX designer
+  - Avoid to use custom scrollbars plugins.
+People tends to not like them.
+There are often used to cancel the style of the ugly scrollbars in Windows unfortunately.

 ## Care about legacy ?